 Similar to the West FRP, the East FRP has not been used for agricultural or industrial uses that may have used potentially hazardous materials.
 Currently, the CCSD operates a water pumphouse, which includes structures and water tanks, adjacent to the East FRP and the County operates a storage yard on the East FRP.
-To allow development of the park, some of the County facilities will be removed, although a pump station will be constructed.
+To allow development of the park, sSome of the County facilities will be removed, althoughand a new pump station will be constructed on the East FRP.
 There are no significant quantities of known hazardous materials used at the existing CCSD and County facilities.